 - Large underwear: The first few weeks after having your baby, you will want large, loose underwear that gives you plenty of room to put in large pads and allow you to heal properly.
 Tight-fitting clothing will not be comfortable during this time and could cause mastitis or engorgement if your milk flow is restricted.
 You can read my post here with my favorites – The Top 10 Best Postpartum Diapers, Pads, & Underwear for 2022

 - Spray and wipes: You’ll want to buy perineum spray to help in the healing process.
 Also, buy witch hazel wipes just in case you get hemorrhoids and need to use them.

 I hope this list of essentials helps as you stock up on things you may need as a new mama before your baby arrives!
-Be sure to read my other post about healing your body after having your baby here.
+Be sure to read my other post about 10 Tips for Healing Your Body After a Baby.

 If you’re thinking of preparing a care package for a mama in your life, here is an extensive list of ideas of what to include- What to Put in a Postpartum Care Package.